Total: $0.00

 From the design perspective, Treblab HD-Max and JBL Xtreme 3 are pretty similar.
 Both speakers look tubular, have anti-slip features, and show off top-notch plastic protection to ensure the highest build quality.
 The HD-Max, though, has much smaller logo symbols in the middle than JBL’s model.

 For a listening experience, the HD-Max packs four drivers for a 50W-powerful punch.
 It’s loud as hell, and like JBL Xtreme 3, it allows you to bring the party to wherever you are.
 But unlike it, Treblab HD-Max takes things to the new level with three sound modes.
 Whether you’re at home or outdoors, you can select a profile that works for your situation best.
-While the Xtreme 3 can sometimes be overly bassy, the HD-Max Bluetooth speaker is always tailored to your needs and wants.
+While the Xtreme 3 can sometimes be overly bassy, according to JBL xtreme reviews, the HD-Max Bluetooth speaker is always tailored to your needs and wants.

 It’s one thing to throw a party with the best Bluetooth speaker.
 It’s another to make it more terrific with a couple of those.
 Oh, it’s a breeze to do that when you have two Treblab HD-Max speakers at hand.
 All you need to do is pair them to double your fun, either indoors or outdoors.